 Of more than 3000 known species, only 80 actually bite people, and at least one eats other mosquitoes for us.
 They grow from egg to adult in just five days, begin mating within minutes of hatching, and possess, by way of their stinging mouthparts, some of the coolest appendages in the animal kingdom.
 1. Mosquitoes are excellent flyers in bad weather.
 The average raindrop is 50 times heavier than the average mosquito, yet they buzz around in the rain with no problems.
-A common urban legend said that the bugs were nimble enough to dodge the drops.
-2. Of the 3000 species of mosquitoes around the world, at least 150 are found in the United States, and 85 of those call Texas home.
 Scientists Find Chernobyl Full of Thriving Animals.
 The word Chernobyl likely conjures up eerie images of buildings long-abandoned by residents who fled the nuclear fallout.

 In captivity, this yellowish color often becomes darker, which may be the result of poor circulation caused by ineffective thermoregulation.
 A banded pattern results when the pattern is opposite.
 Photos: This Python Chowed Down on 3 Deer.
 New evidence that early chimps and bonobos interbred.
 New DNA analyses show that chimpanzees and bonobos were more than just friends in the past.